Dudh Kunda Trek

 What’s Excluded

-• Travel Insurance: It is highly recommended to have travel insurance that covers trekking activities, medical emergencies, and evacuation.
+• Travel Insurance: Highly recommended for trekking, medical emergencies, and evacuation.

 • Meals in Kathmandu: Lunch and dinner in Kathmandu are not included in the package.

-• Personal Expenses: Expenses such as additional snacks, beverages, souvenirs, and tips for guides and porters are not included.
+• Personal Expenses & Tips: Beverages (including bottled and boiled water) and tips for guides and porters are not included.

 • Sleeping Bag and Trekking Gear: You may need to rent or purchase trekking gear and a sleeping bag if you do not have your own.